outr/scalarelational/README.md

 It is worthwhile to notice that our query looks exactly like a SQL query, but it is Scala code using ScalaRelational's DSL to provide this.
-Most of the time SQL queries in ScalaRelational look exactly the same as in SQL, but there are a few more complex scenarios where this is not the case.
+Most of the time SQL queries in ScalaRelational look exactly the same as in SQL, but there are a few more complex scenarios where this is not the case or even not preferred.

 ## Query all Coffees filtering and joining with Suppliers